slatedocs/slate/source/includes/inkling-reference/_concept.html.md

 end
 ```

-A typical concept statement is shown to the right.
-(Select the Inkling tab.)
+If you selet the Inkling tab a typical concept statement will be shown.
 Its structure and keywords
-are explained below.
+are explained in the following sections.

 ## Concept Rules